This guide explains how we select new schools and schools that undergo significant changes for inspection.

 The first inspection of new schools, including academies, will usually take place within 3 years of their opening.
 We will not normally select a new school for its first inspection until it is in its third year of operation.
 These arrangements apply to all new schools that are yet to have their first section 5 inspection, including new maintained schools.

 We inspect 16 to 19 academies and 16 to 19 free schools using the further education and skills inspection handbook.

 We will normally carry out these section 8 inspections of academy converters whose predecessor schools were judged good or outstanding approximately every 4 years.
-This is in line with other good schools, as well as outstanding special schools and pupil referral units.
+This is in line with other good and outstanding schools.
 However, in the case of the first section 8 inspection of a new academy with a good or outstanding predecessor school, we will consider the inspection history of the predecessor school to decide the timing of the inspection.
 For example, if the last inspection of the predecessor school took place some years before academy conversion, we may deem that the school would benefit from an earlier section 8 inspection.
 Further details on the policy for section 8 inspections are included in the school inspection handbook – section 8.

 Academy converters where we recommended a section 5 inspection for the predecessor school

 There are some new converter academies whose predecessor school was judged good with evidence that it may have improved to outstanding at its most recent section 8 inspection.
 We informed the predecessor school that its next inspection would be a section 5 inspection, but it did not receive the inspection before conversion.
 Therefore, the new converter academy will receive a section 5 inspection as its first inspection.